academe/wc-multiple-packages/readme.txt

 * Issue #11 Refactoring of the shipping class and individual product rules; functionally remains the same.
 * Issue #12 Additional package metadata to help with theming; docs and examples to come later.

-* hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.
 = 1.2.2 =

 * hystericallyme removed from contributers as it appears to be an official collaboration, which wasn't the intention.